Skip to content

 Details

-• If tr.fees is provided, net returns are computed using calc_net_returns.
+• If tr.fees is not nothing, net returns are computed using calc_net_returns.

 • Otherwise, returns are computed as X * tr.w.